oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

      qrd.fpga_emu.exe         (Windows)
      ```

 2. Run the sample on the FPGA device.
 It is recommended to pass in an optional argument (as shown) when invoking the sample on hardware.
-Otherwise, the performance will not be representative.
+Otherwise, the performance will not be representative of the design's throughput.
+Indeed, the throughput is measured as the total kernel execution time divided by the number of matrices decomposed.
+However, the transfer of the matrices from the host/device to the device/host also takes some time.
+This memory transfer is performed by chunks of matrices in parallel to the compute kernel.
+The first/last chunk of matrices transferred will therefore occur with the computation kernel doing nothing.
+Then, the higher the number of matrices to be inverted, the more accurate the throughput result will be.
      ```
      ./qrd.fpga 40960         (Linux)
      ```